jcarey03/JEE-Data-Tier-Design-and-Implementation/school/README.txt

 4. Stop and start the Oracle instance for the changes to take effect Start Menu > Programs > Oracle Database 10g Express Edition > Start/Stop

+FYI, the project is currently setup for a database user account with username = 'school' and password = 'school'.
+This will be more easily configurable in the near future.

 Lastly, you need to execute the 'school_schema.sql' SQL file to populate the database with the schema.